EXPLAINER-A guide to the Philippines election | Politics

 In the Philippines, political parties tend to be secondary to personalities, with loyalties shifting easily.
 Family names and endorsements from celebrities, social media influencers and politicians carry enormous weight - far more than party affiliation.

 Widespread defections are anticipated and lawmakers will often ally themselves with whoever becomes president, although rivalries and ideological differences will ensure a political opposition exists.
-(Editing by Lincoln Feast.)
+(Editing by Kim Coghill)

 ALSO READ